Open source sustainability

 No one sees that the Roads and Bridges are falling down

 Eghbal’s report two years ago summarized the vast issues facing open source maintainers, challenges that have remained essentially unchanged in the interim.
 It’s a quintessential example of the “tragedy of the commons.”
-As Edghbal wrote at the time, “Fundamentally, digital infrastructure has a free rider problem.
+As Eghbal wrote at the time, “Fundamentally, digital infrastructure has a free rider problem.
 Resources are offered for free, and everybody (whether individual developer or large software company) uses them, so nobody is incentivized to contribute back, figuring that somebody else will step in.”
 That has led to a brittle ecosystem, just as open source software reached the zenith of its influence.

 The challenges, though, go deeper.
 It’s not just that people are free riding, it’s often that they don’t even realize it.
-Software engineers can easily forget just how much craftsmanship has gone into the open source code that powers the most basic of applications.
-NPM, the company that powers the module repository for the Node ecosystem, has nearly 700,000 projects listed on its registry.
+Software engineers can easily forget just how much craftsmanship has gone into the open source code that powers the most basic of applications. npm, the company that powers the module repository for the Node ecosystem, has nearly 700,000 projects listed on its registry.
 Starting a new React app recently, NPM installed 1105 libraries with my initial project in just a handful of seconds.
 What are all of these projects?

 And more importantly, who are all the people behind them?
 That dependency tree of libraries abstracts all the people whose work has made those libraries available and functional in the first place.
 That black box can make it difficult to see that there are far fewer maintainers working behind the scenes at each of these open source projects than what one might expect, and that those maintainers may be struggling to work on those libraries due to lack of funding.